capisano/DLL-Injector/README.md

 # DLL-Injector
-A dll injector using a public injection library.
+A DLL injector using a public injection library.

+Source for the injecton library as this only contains the binary: http://www.mpgh.net/forum/showthread.php?t=531732

+[!]
+Have fun [!]

+Twitter: @capisano